 Booking too long in one place

 Sometimes you get somewhere and it is totally not what you expected but you are locked in because you booked a ton of time in advance.
 This happened to us recently in Ayia Napa, Cyprus.
-We knew we wanted to stay in the area for a week but for some ungodly reason, we booked 7 days at one single place.
+We knew we wanted to stay by some of the best beaches in Cyprus for a week but for some ungodly reason, we booked 7 days at one single place.
 Upon arrival the accommodation was…uh… less than desirable for the price range.
 There was a roach infestation and a slew of other problems, it wasn’t a jail cell and the place wasn’t terrible for a one night stay, but a whole week was going to be rough.
 We tried to leave after one day, but the establishment refused to refund us for the next 6, so we bit our tongues and stayed the whole 7 days.

 We started booking only 2-night stays at all places after this episode.
 That way you can extend the booking if you love it, or leave if you hate it.
 Unless you’re staying at a some 5-star resort, I recommend starting off like this so you don’t get trapped into a shitty place like we did.